Where's the Beat?!Audios, Videos, Tutorial, and Books

 4. Latin Jazz Clave Lesson, by Victor Mendoza: Video intro to rhythm of Clave - the basis for all Latin music!

-There is a dearth of salsa timing snippets on YouTube available for free.
+There is an abundance of salsa timing snippets on YouTube available for free.
 Note that many of these are promos for paid courses.
 In a recent review, Jake chose the following ones as a good introduction to rhythms...

 www.youtube.com/watch?v=CU-hEaCI1UE - the NY Jami Josephson timing tape - good explanation of basic timing, on1,on2 steps, demo with musical samples.